-The initial output of the land use optimisation process can be seen in Figure 9 and Figure 10 on page 85, which expresses the transport ask (trip productions and attractions) in the form of dwelling units and GLA.
-Figure 9 illustrates the future demand in terms of residential and economic development and Figure 10 depicts total development (existing and future).
+The initial output of the land use optimisation process can be seen in Figure 9 and Figure 10 below, which expresses the transport ask (trip productions and attractions) in the form of dwelling units and GLA.
+Figure 9 illustrates the future demand in terms of residential and economic development and figure 10 depicts total development (existing and future).